-The Self-Evaluation Report states that the clinical capacity is currently 140 students in human medicine and 23 students in dental medicine.
+The Self-Evaluation Report states that the clinical capacity is currently 140 students in human medicine.
+However, there are actually 170 students in second bachelor year, so there will be a need to increase capacity which requires an increase in budget.
 As mentioned earlier, the panel notes that the number of first year bachelor students is higher than ideal to allow for optimum learning conditions.